-we create videos with a heartbeat.
+we create content with a heartbeat.

 These are stories that inspire, uplift, challenge, and leave an impact on our world.